abbishal/weather/README.md

   │   ├── java/
   │   │   └── com/
   │   │       └── assignment/
-  │   │           └── weather/
   │   │               ├── WeatherApp.java
   │   │               └── WeatherService.java
   │   └── resources/
   └── test/
   ```

-## Customization

-- **Background Images**: You can replace the default background images for morning, afternoon, and evening by placing new images in the `resources` folder and updating the image paths in the `WeatherApp.java` file.

-- **API Key**: Replace the placeholder API key in `WeatherService.java` with your own from OpenWeatherMap.

 ## Troubleshooting